felipehaack/jMangaDownloader/README.md

 ##Introducting

-How I like so much read manga I'm developing an API with goals to download all manga chapters from some manga hosting servers.
+How I like so much read manga I'm developing an API with the goal of download all manga chapters from some manga hosting servers.
 The readers just need to install some dependencies and run script with terminal/console, It'll download every pages was a PNG.
 The next step will show how you can to do it.

-##Step by step
+##Step by step - Dependencies
 First, We need install some dependencies for your system operation.

 ###Windows